By ES HETHCOX & MEAGHAN MCINTYRE

 Flipping through a University of Mary Washington student handbook or reading through forbidden items in residence halls, students can find a list of forbidden items including: drugs, fireworks, and hover boards.
 There is one item on the list which concerns students.

-Buried in a long list of forbidden items that allegedly may “pose a danger to the UMW community,” is mace.
+Buried in a long list of forbidden items that allegedly may “pose a danger to the UMW community,” is pepper spray.

-The discussion of UMW’s prohibition of mace has caught the attention of students and faculty alike.
+The discussion of UMW’s prohibition of pepper spray has caught the attention of students and faculty alike.

 Of 83 students and two professors who responded to a survey on SurveyMonkey about whether they agreed with this policy, the vast majority said they did not.
-79 of the 85 participants in the poll said they believe mace should be allowed.
+79 of the 85 participants in the poll said they believe pepper spray should be allowed.

 Senior psychology major Sierra McCahon, who is a sexual assault survivor, feels the university should do more to protect students.